localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 $ awslocal s3 website s3://testwebsite/ --index-document www/index.html --error-document www/error.html
 {{< / command >}}

-If you are deploying a static website using S3 on real AWS cloud, your S3 website endpoint would follow one of these two formats:
+If you are deploying a static website using S3 on real AWS cloud, your S3 website endpoint will follow one of these two formats:

 - `http://<BUCKET_NAME>.s3-website-<REGION>.amazonaws.com`
 - `http://<BUCKET_NAME>.s3-website.<REGION>.amazonaws.com`